-I pretty much covered this in the previous section, but here’s another explanation of it.
+I covered this in the previous section, but here’s another explanation of it.

-Web hosting allows you to put ALL your website content up on the internet; it allows everyone to view what you upload on there, whether it’s a professional website, a blog, or just some pictures.
+Web hosting allows you to put ALL your website content up on the Internet; it allows everyone to view what you have uploaded there, whether it’s a professional website, a blog, or just some pictures.

-Instead of sending files to people, it allows you to host those files online, so other people can access them.
-So in terms of a blog, instead of writing the documents offline and having to send them to everyone, people can simply read them online – easy.
+Instead of sending files to people, it allows you to host those files online so that other people can access them.
+In terms of a blog, instead of writing the documents offline and having to send them to everyone, people can simply read them online – easy!

 Down-side of Web Hosting: It’s NOT Free…